 Adoption is often overlooked by women facing unplanned pregnancies, but it can be a way to create something positive out of an unexpected situation.
-Through adoption, you can give a loving family the gift of a child they may not otherwise have had.
+Through this process, you can give a loving family the gift of a child they may not otherwise have had.
 If you are considering adoption, we can provide information about the different types and discuss if it could be right for your unique situation.

 What is adoption?